fabiohecht/kafka-bookstore-tutorial/README.md

 ## This tutorial

  1. Use Case
- 2. System Architecture
+ 1. System Architecture
  1. Running Platform
  1. Data Ingestion
+ 1. Stream data transformation with KSQL
- 1. Stream data transformation with KSQL and Kafka Streams
+ 1. Stream data transformation with Kafka Streams
  1. Stream data out of Kafka with Kafka Connect